dmitryvm1/dmitryvm1/README.md

 ## Hi there 👋

 I am a self-taught developer who wrote his first program at the age of 10.
 My first programming languages were Pascal and Assembly.
 Later, I learned C++, Java, and a bit of C#.
-Currently, I primarily work with JavaScript/TypeScript, React and Rust <3.
+I have experience working with wide variety of tools and technologies and I continue learning.

 I love solving problems with the help of computers.